Website refresh coming soon

 Community management statement

-You need a community management statement for a survey plan that includes common property.
-It is also needed where a community title will be created, for example, as part of a standard format or building format plan.
+You need a community management statement (CMS) for a survey plan that includes common property.
+You also need a CMS when creating a community title; for example, as part of a standard format or building format plan.
 The community management statement document identifies:

 • lot entitlements,